With all the complicated paint techniques out there, how about an easy distressed painting technique? One you can do in a few minutes.

 I jumped at the opportunity to do an easy distressed painting technique inspired by Pottery Barn along with a creative group of furniture painting bloggers.

-I have a dresser that was bought at a yard sale for $20.
+The dresser came from a yard sale for $20.
 The bones are good, but the veneer is bad.

 But bad in a good way!

-It had wooden knobs that were loose and coming off.
-I added vintage inspired glass knobs.
+The wooden knobs were loose and coming off.
+I added vintage-inspired glass knobs.

 Then I saw the Pottery Barn Dawsen Media Cabinet.
 I L~O~V~E~D the distressed painting technique.
-It reminds me of my grandparents old bedroom set.
+It reminds me of my grandparent’s old bedroom set.
 It was originally stained but long before I was born, someone painted it black.
-Over the years and grandkids the paint worn down to the brown underneath.
+Over the years and grandkids, the paint wore down to the brown underneath.

-Here’s the tools I used: Americana Chalky Paint in Carbone, small paint brush, painting latex gloves, and lots of paper towels.
-I had a trash can near by too.
+Here are the tools I used: Americana Chalky Paint in Carbone, small paint brush, painting latex gloves, and lots of paper towels.
+I had a trash can nearby too.